qbb84/qbb84.github.io/_posts/2023-09-05-Lightweight-Rust-Interpreter.md

 An interpreter is a program that reads and executes code directly, without the need for a separate compilation step.
 It takes source code as input and interprets it on the fly, executing the instructions one at a time which can be useful for ease of development, portability, dynamic typing, and more.

-Some popular language which commonly use interpreters include:
+Some popular languages which commonly use interpreters include:

 - Python
 - Javascript